Jhewu/brats_2d_slicer/README.md

 script to split the training data into test, val and train for your actual training

+Since YOLOv8-seg training data and mask needs to contain the same name, in this script, it only picks one modality.
+Although you could change it depending on which modality you want or run it multiple times and then stitch them together at the end.

 There are also two accompanying tools/mini scripts:

 slice_checker_raw is used to check the raw values of the .nii.gz files in 2d slice